 Here’s a look at the (sometimes surprising) factors insurance experts say can make a car more or less expensive to insure.

-Among those is the car’s allure to thieves.
+Among the primary factors is the car’s allure to thieves.
 How often a particular make and model of car gets stolen is an important part of the math of car insurance.
-Cars that are stolen more often create more claims that must be paid out.

 Unflashy full-sized pickup trucks are also theft-prone, according to the National Insurance Crime Bureau.
-It cites the most popular cars for thieves as (in order): Ford pickup truck (full-sized), Honda Civic, Chevrolet pickup truck (also full-sized), Honda Accord, and Toyota Camry.
+It cites some of the most popular cars for thieves as (in order): Ford pickup truck (full-sized), Honda Civic, Chevrolet pickup truck (also full-sized), Honda Accord and Toyota Camry.

 The relative cost of repairing accident damage also factors into premiums.
-As a rule, it costs more, to insure a car that’s expensive to fix after a crash than one whose repair bills tend to be more modest.
+As a rule, insurance rates are higher for cars that are expensive to fix after a crash than those whose repair bills tend to be more modest.
 Ironically, some high-tech features automakers are adding to help you avoid accidents go a long way towards driving up those costs, even as they make driving safer overall.

-Safety features like “crumple zones,” which allow the car’s bodywork to more fully absorb the impact of a crash, and air bags can and do save lives, but they also make fixing a car after a crash more expensive.
-And that bodywork may have some pricey new technology embedded within it.
-“There are increasingly sophisticated electronic components, such as sensors in the front and back that, when damaged, can cost thousands of dollars to replace,” Hartwig says.
+Safety features can make fixing a car after a crash more expensive.
+“There are increasingly sophisticated electronic components, such as [movement] sensors in the front and back that, when damaged, can cost thousands of dollars to replace,” Hartwig says.
 “We’re not even talking about Teslas here, we’re talking about features that are increasingly standard.”